When am I required to attend classes?

 The Executive MBA is a 23-month programme.
 In your first year of study, you will attend lectures at our campus in South Kensington, London for two days every month, a residency in China and a three-day study trip to a European city.
 In the second year, you will complete electives, a residency in the United States and a final project.
-Please refer to the 2018-19 Executive MBA timetable for more detailed information on first-year term dates in 2020.
+Please refer to the Programme page for more information on class timetables.

 Our programmes are intensive periods of study.
 Contact hours form only part of the activity that you will be asked to undertake.
 You will be required to devote time to preparing for lectures, undertaking background reading, working in groups, completing assessments (both individual and in groups), revising for exams etc. A significant amount of time will also need to be allocated to career planning and development as well as becoming an active contributor to the Business School community.
 This is not an exhaustive list but provides you with a flavour of what you can expect from your time as a student at Imperial College Business School.